elinekupers/vcd-stim/README.md

 ## Stimuli and info files

 The content of the `workspaces` folder is ignored, as the files are too big.
-You can view a stored version of the workspace [here](https://www.dropbox.com/scl/fo/kwdmlhjh79w70nl8225wh/AATjemZUbgXi2P-_AGW_ffg?rlkey=c6ln9ms5nxz7n300nn03pynro&st=l9tpl1z4&dl=0).
+You can view a stored version of the workspace [here](https://drive.google.com/drive/folders/1Boahkioyk5sLrlVFPKiTmLR2RoDlDeaS?usp=sharing).

 ## Code and folder overview

 * `runme_vcdcore.m`	 :	This is the main function to run the core experiment of VCD.
 * `vcd_rootPath.m` 	 : 	Function to set the rootpath to relative to the base of this folder.

+* `bookkeeping`		 :	Folder with standalone script and vcd related functions to create experimental design and keep track of stimulus conditions during stimulus presentation.
-* `external`		:	Folder with external functions from other toolboxes
+* `external`		 :	Folder with external functions from other toolboxes.
-* `functions`		:	Folder with vcd related functions
+* `params` 			 :	Folder with vcd functions that define display, stimulus, and experimental session parameters.
-* `ptb`			:	Folder with vcd functions that run stimulus presentation with psychtoolbox
+* `stimpresentation` :	Folder with vcd functions that run stimulus presentation with psychtoolbox.
-* `scripts`		: 	Folder with standalone scripts to create stimuli
+* `stimcreation`	 : 	Folder with standalone script and functions to create stimuli.
 * `tinkers`			 : 	Folder with code tinkering around and such (probably should be removed at some point)
 * `utils` 			 : 	Folder with small and simple utility functions.

 Folders ignored by git (see .gitignore):